apache/mynewt-site/docs/os/tutorials/sensors/sensor_thingy_lis2dh12_onb.md

 <br>
 #### Step 7: Loading the Image and Connecting to the Console via RTT

-To run the application, you need to load the bootloader on to the device, load the application image, and start GDB debug process for RTT to attach to.
+To run the application, you need to load the bootloader on to the device, load the application image, and start a GDB debug process for RTT to attach to.

 <br>
 1. Run the `newt load` command to load the bootloader: